 Why is Bone Marrow Aspirate Concentrate (BMAC) called a stem cell therapy?

 The term “stem cell therapy” is often associated with a controversial treatment using embryonic or fetal stem cells from aborted fetal tissue.
-By using a patient’s own “pluripotent” stem cells or placental tissues, the innovative therapies used at Optimal Pain & Regenerative Medicine can replicate the same benefits of stem cell therapy without the ethical concerns of using embryonic/fetal stem cells.
+By using a patient’s own “pluripotent” stem cells or placental tissues, the innovative therapies used at PAIN DOCTOR Pain & Regenerative Medicine can replicate the same benefits of stem cell therapy without the ethical concerns of using embryonic/fetal stem cells.